Adam Kinzinger: Abortion

-LGBTQ rights
+Support for LGBTQ rights

-As of 2022, Kinzinger has a 59% rating from the Human Rights Campaign, the nation's largest LGBTQ rights advocacy group.
+As of 2022, Kinzinger gained a 59% rating from the Human Rights Campaign, the nation's largest LGBTQ rights advocacy group.

 In 2015, Kinzinger was one of 60 Republicans voting to uphold President Barack Obama's 2014 executive order banning federal contractors from making hiring decisions that discriminate based on sexual orientation or gender identity.

 In 2016, Kinzinger was one of 43 Republicans to vote for the Maloney Amendment to H.R.
-5055, which would prohibit the use of funds for government contractors who discriminate against LGBT employees.
+5055, intended to prohibit the use of funds for government contractors who discriminate against LGBT employees.

 In 2019 and 2021, Kinzinger voted against the Equality Act.
 Nonetheless, he affirmed his support for the LGBT community and commitment to finding a suitable compromise that also protects religious liberty after his 2021 "no" vote.

-On February 24, 2021, Representative Marjorie Taylor Greene hung a sign outside of her office reading "There are TWO genders: MALE & FEMALE 'Trust The Science!'" in response to Representative Marie Newman, whose office is directly across from hers and who put a transgender flag outside her office in support of the Equality Act.
-Kinzinger quote-tweeted Greene and said, "This is sad and I’m sorry this happened.
+On February 24, 2021, Representative Marjorie Taylor Greene hung a sign outside of her office reading "There are TWO genders: MALE & FEMALE 'Trust The Science!'" in response to Representative Marie Newman, whose office was directly across from hers and who put a transgender flag outside her office in support of the Equality Act.
+Kinzinger quote-tweeted Greene and said, "This is sad and I'm sorry this happened.
 Rep. Newmans [sic] daughter is transgender, and this video and tweet represents the hate and fame driven politics of self-promotion at all evil costs.
 This garbage must end, in order to #RestoreOurGOP".
 In an interview with Rolling Stone later that year, Kinzinger lambasted Tucker Carlson for mocking Pete Buttigieg's homosexuality after he took paternity leave, affirming that Buttigieg remained more competent than necessary as the Secretary of Transportation and calling Carlson's remark a "cheap shot" designed to keep his audience interested.

 In 2021, Kinzinger was one of 21 House Republicans to sponsor the Fairness for All Act, the Republican alternative to the Equality Act.
 The bill would prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and protect the free exercise of religion.

 In 2022, Kinzinger was one of six Republicans to vote in favor of the Global Respect Act, which imposes sanctions on foreign persons responsible for violations of internationally recognized human rights against lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI) individuals, and for other purposes.

-On July 19, 2022, Kinzinger and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
-Kinzinger did not vote on its final passage on December 8, 2022.
+On July 19, 2022, Kinzinger and 46 other Republican representatives voted for the Respect for Marriage Act, which protects same-sex and interracial marriage licenses in federal law.
+Kinzinger was absent from the vote on its final passage on December 8, 2022, but reportedly still intended to vote yes.
+He subsequently criticized his fellow Republicans for "owning the libs" and opposing LGBT+ rights.